Estee-Noble/CAPSTONE-Sales-Analysis-Project/README.md

 ### Tools and Steps for Analysis

 Data Collection and Extraction
-SQL: For querying data directly from databases, filtering, and joining tables.
-Ideal for handling large datasets and ensuring efficient data extraction.
+SQL: Help in querying data directly from databases, filtering tables and it is ideal for handling large datasets and ensuring efficient data extraction.

-Excel: Useful for smaller datasets and initial data exploration.
+Excel: Used for initial data exploration.

 2. Data Cleaning and Preparation
 SQL: SQL commands was used to handle data cleaning tasks directly within the database, such as handling missing value,duplicates, and standardization.